OpenNebula/docs/source/overview/cloud_architecture_and_design/one_deploy_overview.rst

 The Ansible playbooks in OneDeploy install a complete OpenNebula cloud, including the Front-end with the OneFlow and OneGate services, and the Sunstone UI.
 Before running the playbooks, you can modify these variables to configure the OpenNebula cloud that will be created.
 For example, you can select the OpenNebula version to install, as well as define the network, storage and other options.

 To perform automated deployments, the Ansible architecture is based on the concept of a control node and managed nodes.
-You designate a server as a control node, where you will run the playbooks to deploy on the managed nodes.
-In this case, the managed nodes will be the servers where OneDeploy will install the OpenNebula Front-end and hypervisor hosts.
+You designate a machine as a control node, where you will run the playbooks to deploy on the managed nodes.
+Nodes may be physical or virtual, and you can deploy to any nodes that you have network access to.

 The basic procedure is as follows:

    #.
-Download the playbooks on the server that you designate as control node, where you will run the playbooks.
+Download the playbooks on the machine that you designate as control node, where you will run the playbooks.
    #.
 Modify the inventory according to your needs.
    #.
 Run the playbooks on the control node, to deploy on the managed nodes.

+.. note:: You can also deploy to the control node itself.
+In the tutorials included in this documentation, the OpenNebula Front-end is installed on the Ansible control node, and the Hypervisors on the managed nodes.

 Ansible is an agentless platform, and uses SSH as the default transport for deployment.
 The control node must be able to communicate with the managed nodes via SSH.